OnceWasBiLLa/BillaLink/docs/recipes.rst

             return await ctx.send('No voice channel to connect to.
 Please either provide one or join one.')

         # vc is short for voice client...
-        # Our "vc" will be our wavelink.Player as typehinted below...
+        # Our "vc" will be our BillaLink.Player as typehinted below...
-        # wavelink.Player is also a VoiceProtocol...
+        # BillaLink.Player is also a VoiceProtocol...

-        vc: wavelink.Player = await channel.connect(cls=wavelink.Player)
+        vc: BillaLink.Player = await channel.connect(cls=BillaLink.Player)
         return vc